FenixProtocol/nest-core/docs/admin/management/nest/Strategy_ClaimBribesWithRecover.md

 # Claim Bribes With ERC20 and Tokens Recover

-This document provides an overview of the `claimBribesWithERC20Recover` and `claimBribesWithTokensRecover` functions in the `CompoundVeFNXManagedNFTStrategyUpgradeable` contract, explaining their parameters, functionality, and providing examples for usage.
+This document provides an overview of the `claimBribesWithERC20Recover` and `claimBribesWithTokensRecover` functions in the `CompoundVeNESTManagedNFTStrategyUpgradeable` contract, explaining their parameters, functionality, and providing examples for usage.

 ---